Hometown Glory

-"Hometown Glory" is the debut single by English singer-songwriter Adele, released on 22 October 2007 in the United Kingdom.
-The song appears on her debut studio album 19 (2008).
+"Hometown Glory" is a song by English singer-songwriter Adele.
+It was released on 22 October 2007 in the United Kingdom as her debut single, and appears on her debut studio album 19 (2008).
 In 2008, the song was re-released as her fourth single.
-Adele wrote the song within 10 minutes, when she was only 16 years old, after her mother tried to persuade her to leave her home suburb of West Norwood in London for university.
-"Hometown Glory" is the first song that Adele ever wrote.
+Adele wrote "Hometown Glory" within 10 minutes, when she was only 16 years old, after her mother tried to persuade her to leave her home suburb of West Norwood in London for university.
+It is the first song that Adele wrote.

 In 2007, "Hometown Glory" was released on singer Jamie T's Pacemaker Recordings label as a limited edition 7" vinyl single, of which only 500 copies were made.
 The song failed to chart initially.
-However, due to high downloads of the song during the release week of Adele's 19, the song managed to chart inside the UK Singles Chart top 40 for the first time.
+However, due to the many downloads of the song during the release week of Adele's 19, the song managed to chart inside the UK Singles Chart top 40 for the first time.
 At the 52nd Annual Grammy Awards, the song received a nomination for Best Female Pop Vocal Performance.

 Background and composition

 "Hometown Glory" was re-released on 21 July 2008 as the follow-up to second single "Cold Shoulder".
-The song was added to Radio 1's B-list on 18 June 2008, and moved up to Radio 1's A-list on 2 July 2008.
+The song was added to BBC Radio 1's B-list on 18 June 2008, and moved up to the station's A-list on 2 July 2008.
 Its B-side now featured Adele's brand-new cover of the Etta James song "Fool That I Am", which was recorded during a live performance in Cambridge.
 The song was later released in 2008 as Adele's debut single for the US market.
 Due to its popularity in the UK, which resulted in it charting inside the top 40 twice on download sales alone, it was re-released as the third single (fourth including the original single release) from the album on 21 July 2008.
 As of July 2008, the song has become Adele's third consecutive top 20 hit single.

 The song is played in the key of B♭ minor with an intro at a tempo of 60 beats per minute, before changing to 124 beats per minute.
 Adele's vocal range is D♭3–A5.
 "Hometown Glory" follows the chord progression B♭m(i) – D♭/A♭(III) – D♭/F(III) – G♭maj7/B♭(VI M7).